my1396/R-Notes/docs/0207-Rmd-Table.md

   ```
   ````

+  ❗️ Note that you need to specify <span class="env-green">`results="asis"`</span> in the code chunk options.
+Omitting this options will result in failing to compile tex.

   - <span class="env-green">`header=FALSE`</span> is to suppress the `% Table created by stargazer` header.
 This applies to only `latex` tables.

+    ```markdown
+    % Table created by stargazer v.5.2.3 by Marek Hlavac, Social Policy Institute.
+E-mail: marek.hlavac at gmail.com
+    % Date and time: Fri, Sep 19, 2025 - 15:16:36
+    ```

   - `label="tab:reg-table"` is to specify the cross reference label for the table.